I enjoy preparing dinner and pondering for a moment while looking into the fridge and considering the options available to me.

 18) Slow-Cooker Pulled Pork

-Pork shoulder is one of those forgiving cuts that turn you into a hero with almost no effort.
-Add thawed pork shoulder with onions (frozen chopped is fine), a spice rub, and a splash of broth or soda, and cook until it is tender enough to shred.
+Pork shoulder is one of those forgiving cuts.
+This is nearly effortless and can make you look like a superstar.
+All you need to do is add the thawed pork shoulder along with some onions (frozen chopped onions will work), a spice rub, and a bit of broth or soda.
+Then, cook it until the pork is tender enough to shred.

-Meat freezes well.
-Future you will be thankful.
-Pickles contrast well.
-As one of my favorite cookbooks likes to scold, fat needs acid.
+Meat is easy to freeze and future you will thank you.
+The contrast with the pickles is wonderful.
+One of my favorite cookbooks likes to scold, fat needs acid.

 19) Salsa Verde Enchilada Casserole